KChen-lab/bindSC/README.md

 * Add the modality specfic weighting factor on the objective fucntion
 * Add the weighting factor of initilized gene score matrix on the objective function
-* bindSC is able to take low-dimension representaion (for example  PCs/LSI) from orignal matrix as input for integration
+* bindSC is able to take low-dimension representaions (for example  PCs/LSI) from orignal matrix as input for integration.
+This will save computational time dramatically for large-scale data.
+*

 ### v1.0.0 [11/14/2020]

 * Add integraion of scRNA-seq and cytof data demo from CITE-seq technology
-* Add `fast-SVD` module to integrate large scale datasets (cell size > 1M)

 ### v1.0.0 [9/9/2020]